83 / 100 SEO Score

 Ronnie Barkan

-Ronnie Barkan is an Israeli dissident, co-organizer of The First Jewish Anti-Zionist Congress – held in Vienna, with the next one to be held in Dublin – co-founder of Boycott from Within, and a past member of Anarchists Against the Wall and Palestine Action.
+Ronnie Barkan is a past member of Anarchists Against the Wall and Palestine Action.
 On Nakba Day 2022, he took part in a direct action against the UK headquarters of Israel-based Elbit Systems.
 In September 2025, the site was shut down.
 Elbit Systems is Israel’s number one arms manufacturer and currently has boots on the ground in Gaza helping to carry out the genocide.

 Barkan challenges the very nature of the Zionist race-state and the discourse of lies that exists throughout mainstream and progressive media, a discourse whose sole purpose is to create legitimacy for something that is fundamentally illegitimate.